Understanding Artificial Insemination

 This method is more common than intra cervical insemination.
-In intra uterine insemination (IUI), the sperm is inserted directly into the uterus.
-Medications like FSH are also available to stimulate ovarian follicle growth and increase chances of concept.
+In intrauterine insemination (IUI), the sperm is inserted directly into the uterus.
+Medications like FSH are also available to stimulate ovarian follicle growth and increase the chances of conception.

 Intra Cervical Insemination (ICI):

 Intra cervical insemination is that type of artificial insemination which involves direct insertion of sperm into the cervix (connects the uterus and vagina).
-In this method, sperm is introduced in to vagina with the help of a special syringe.
+In this method, sperm is introduced into the vagina with the help of a special syringe.
 However, this is not the only method of introduction.

-After half and hour has passed, the female patient can get up and proceed with regular everyday activities.
-Some women prefer taking special medication to boost the confidence of this procedure.
-For example, medication like Clomid that but only induces ovulation but the presence of multiple eggs will increase chances of one getting fused with an egg.
+After half an hour has passed, the female patient can get up and proceed with regular everyday activities.
+Some women prefer taking special medication to boost the confidence in this procedure.
+For example, medication like Clomid that but only induces ovulation but the presence of multiple eggs will increase the chances of one getting fused with an egg.

 A week or two after this therapy session, the female patient can opt for a pregnancy test to confirm the success of this procedure.
 This procedure can also take more than two weeks to show effect.